-Each typical floor has thirty-six (36) perimeter thermostatically controlled zone valves which translates to one (1) control zone for each 28 linear feet of perimeter zone and two (2) interior zones and eighteen (18) zones per 900 square feet.
+Each typical floor has thirty-six (36) perimeter thermostatically controlled zone valves which translates to one (1) control zone for each 28 linear feet of perimeter zone and two (2) interior zones which equate to one (1) zone per 8,000 square feet on non-retrofitted floors and eighteen (18) zones per 900 square feet on retrofitted floors.
 A ventilation rate of 25 c.f.m. per person, based on occupancy of one (1) person per 150 square feet.
 All floors are designed to achieve an excellent NC35 to NC40 sound level.